 Effect on Women.
 A serious risk factor from injury due to domestic violence may come from a history of alcohol abuse in the male partner.

 Effect on Children.
-There is a risk of violent behaviour and abuse towards children when there is alcoholism in parents.
-Children of alcoholics tend to do worse academically than others, have a higher incidence of depression, anxiety, stress and lower self-esteem than their peers.
+There is a risk of violent behavior and abuse towards children when there is alcoholism in parents.
+Children of alcoholics tend to do worse academically than others, have a higher incidence of depression, anxiety, stress, and lower self-esteem than their peers.
 In addition to their own inherited risk for later alcoholism, many children of alcoholics have serious coping problems that may last their entire life.

 Adult children of alcoholic parents are at higher risk for divorce and for psychiatric symptoms.
-One study concluded that the only events with greater psychological impact on children are sexual and physical abuse.
+One study concluded that the only events with the greater psychological impact on children are sexual and physical abuse.

 Likelihood of Other Addictions

 Though a great deal of research is still needed on genetic disposition to addiction, researchers are beginning to identify the genes that make someone more vulnerable to developing addictions.
 Thus many alcoholics that are addicted to alcohol are also addicted to cigarettes.
 The risk of other substance abuse is also higher.
-Heavy drinking coupled with heavy smoking results in even higher risk for many health issues.
-However, research has shown that a person who abuses alcohol and cigarettes will more likely die from smoking-related issues, rather than alcohol related issues.
+Heavy drinking coupled with heavy smoking results in an even higher risk for many health issues.
+However, research has shown that a person who abuses alcohol and cigarettes will more likely die from smoking-related issues, rather than alcohol-related issues.

 Alcohol and the Liver

 The liver is the organ that is most endangered by chronic alcohol abuse.
-That is because after the alcohol passes through the small intestine, it goes immediately to the liver, where the liver then tries to metabolise the alcohol.
+That is because after the alcohol passes through the small intestine, it goes immediately to the liver, where the liver then tries to metabolize the alcohol.
 The alcohol is toxic to liver tissues, so the liver creates cytokines to counter this toxicity, which in turn injures and inflames the liver.
 When this is repeated over and over again, cirrhosis occurs.
 The liver develops scarring and its ability to function deteriorates.
 Alcoholism is the primary cause of all cirrhosis cases, and as many as 20% of chronic alcohol abusers will develop this fatal condition.

 When the liver begins to deteriorate, a person might experience bleeding disorders, brain malfunction, and fluid build-up.
-Sometimes even moderate drinking can lead to abdominal pain, which indicates stress on the liver that may be associated with alcohol hepatitis or a fatty liver.
+Sometimes even moderate drinking can lead to abdominal pain, which indicates stress on the liver that may be associated with alcoholic hepatitis or a fatty liver.
 In some cases, these conditions can be reversed if the person abstains from alcohol.

-The chance of liver damage is increased when a person drinks without eating, or drinks different types of alcohol in one sitting.
+The chance of liver damage is increased when a person drinks without eating or drinks different types of alcohol in one sitting.
 Obesity also increases the chances that a person will experience liver damage as a result of alcohol consumption.

 Hepatitis B and C put people in great danger of liver cancer as well as cirrhosis.
-Because some alcoholics may make decisions that increase their chances for contracting hepatitis, they should be vaccinated for Hepatitis B (there is not yet a vaccination for Hepatitis C).
+Because some alcoholics may make decisions that increase their chances of contracting hepatitis, they should be vaccinated for Hepatitis B (there is not yet a vaccination for Hepatitis C).

 Alcohol and the Gastrointestinal Problems

 Heavy drinking also causes gastrointestinal issues.
-Alcoholics are likely to experience occasional instances of violent vomiting, which causes tears at the point where the stomach meets the oesophagus.
+Alcoholics are likely to experience occasional instances of violent vomiting, which causes tears at the point where the stomach meets the esophagus.
 Frequent usage of aspirin or Ibuprofen can exacerbate this issue.

-Chronic alcohol abuse can also result in inflammation in both the oesophagus and the pancreas.
+Chronic alcohol abuse can also result in inflammation in both the esophagus and the pancreas.
 Research suggests that alcoholics have a bigger risk of pancreatic cancer, although some doctors believe that this risk results from smoking, as opposed to alcohol use.

 Alcohol and Risks of Heart Disease and Stroke